ProtonMail/gopenpgp/README.md

 // Armored message in pgpMessage.GetArmored()
 // pgpMessage can be obtained from NewPGPMessageFromArmored(ciphertext)

+//pgpMessage can be obtained from a byte array var pgpMessage = crypto.NewPGPMessage([]byte)

 privateKeyObj, err := crypto.NewKeyFromArmored(privateKey)
 unlockedKeyObj = privateKeyObj.Unlock(passphrase)
 privateKeyRing, err := crypto.NewKeyRing(unlockedKeyObj)